How I'm Paid | Clarity · Certainty · Confidence | Retire With Swan

 What's the difference between fee-only and fee-based? +

 A fee-only advisor is compensated exclusively through fees paid by the client — no commissions of any kind.
 A fee-based advisor (that's me) charges fees for planning and investment management, but also earns commissions when placing insurance or annuity products.
-I chose the fee-based model because many of my clients genuinely need products — guaranteed income annuities, long-term care coverage — that can only be placed through a commission structure.
-Forcing those clients into a fee-only box would mean either recommending against products they need, or charging them an additional consulting fee on top of what the product already costs.

 How do I know you won't recommend a product just for the commission? +

 Because the planning comes first — always.
 Your G.R.A.C.E. assessment identifies whether you have a gap that a product can solve.
 If you don't have the gap, I don't recommend the product.
 And when I do recommend something, I walk you through the alternatives I considered and why this solution fits your plan.
-My practice is built on referrals from teachers, nurses, and first responders who talk to each other.
-One bad recommendation would cost me far more than any commission could earn me.

 Do I pay the commission out of pocket? +